matthiasbeyer/config-rs-ng/README.md

 The long-term goal of this repository is to be merged into the `config-rs` codebase, because it aims to be the "next generation" of config-rs.

+For a more detailed vision, see the [VISION](./VISION.md) document.

 ## License

 (c) Matthias Beyer